jatin33/tech-toolkit-sm-banner/README.md

 - **Inspiration**: [Manu Arora (@mannupaaji)](https://x.com/mannupaaji/status/1943212071438479506) for the original tech stack visualization idea
 - **Tech Icons**: All tech company logos and icons are property of their respective owners
-- **Community**: Built with ❤️ for developers who want to showcase their tech stack beautifully
+- **Community**: Built with ❤️ for builders who want to showcase their tech stack beautifully

 ---